Suzume: Critical response

-The Japanese review aggregator Filmarks reported that Suzume received an average rating of 4.00/5 based on 6,585 reviews, placing second in its first-day satisfaction ranking.
-On review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 15 reviews, with an average rating of 7.9/10.
-On Metacritic, the film has a weighted average of 78 out of 100 based on 6 critic reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average of 77 out of 100 based on 27 critic reviews, indicating "generally favorable reviews".
+Audiences polled by PostTrak gave the film an 89% positive score, with 72% saying they would recommend it.

-Matt Schley of The Japan Times gave the film 4 out of 5 stars, and called it "the director’s most satisfying work yet."
-He praised the art and animation, and while he also described some of the dialogue as "cliche or cringe-worthy", he also felt that the film was "a bit more mature" than Shinkai's past films.
+On Japanese review site Filmarks, Suzume received an average rating of 4.00/5 based on 6,585 user reviews, placing second in its first-day satisfaction ranking.
+Matt Schley of The Japan Times gave the film 4 out of 5 stars, and called it "the director's most satisfying work yet."
+He praised the art and animation, and while he described some of the dialogue as "cliche or cringe-worthy", he also felt that the film was "a bit more mature" than Shinkai's past films.
 Schley also found the film's climax "somewhat disturbing", and said that it might divide viewers on whether Shinkai "earns" it.
-Richard Eisenbeis, writing for Anime News Network, graded the film 'A', praising the story, characters, animation, and music, but found the plot structure to be similar to Your Name and Weathering with You, making the film "more predictable."
-Einsenbeis also criticized the appearance of a creature that Suzume encountered in Tokyo, describing it as "a cheap CG effect placed over the otherwise quality animation and blended poorly."
+Richard Eisenbeis, writing for Anime News Network, graded the film "A", praising the story, characters, animation, and music, but found the plot structure to be similar to Your Name and Weathering with You, making the film "more predictable."
+Eisenbeis also criticized the appearance of a creature that Suzume encountered in Tokyo, describing it as "a cheap CG effect placed over the otherwise quality animation and blended poorly."
+Gautam Sunder of The Hindu praised Shinkai's "mastery over light and shadows", character writing, humour, and references to older animated films, while conceding that it could not match "the raw beauty of The Garden of Words or the dramatic beats of Your Name".